Balancing Act: Distribution-Guided Debiasing in Diffusion Models: Experiments

-\textbf{Multiple attributes.} Additionally, we apply our method for debiasing multiple attributes simultaneously in Tab.~\ref{tab:multi_attr}.
+\textbf{Multiple attributes.} We apply our method for debiasing multiple attributes simultaneously in Tab.~\ref{tab:multi_attr}.
 Specifically, given two reference distributions $\mathbf{p^{a_1}_{ref}}$ and $\mathbf{p^{a_2}_{ref}}$, we add guidance from two pretrained attribute distribution predictors $g_{\psi_1}$ and $g_{\psi_2}$.
 For this experiment, we define both the reference distribution as uniform for each attribute ($50\%$-$50\%$ splits).
-The generated results follow the reference distribution, resulting in a balanced generation across attributes.
+The generated results follow the reference, resulting in a balanced generation across attributes.
+Further analysis is provided in Sec.B of supplement.

-\textbf{Comparison with MagNet}~\cite{humayun2021magnet}: MagNet is an unsupervised method enabling \textit{fair} sampling from a pretrained model.
-They propose a method for uniform sampling on the image manifold to generate under-represented groups equally.
-We generated results by MagNet sampling from a StyleGAN2~\cite{sg2} model trained on the FFHQ~\cite{ffhq} dataset from their official codebase.
-We compare our method with MagNet~\cite{humayun2021magnet} for the task of fair generation in Tab.~\ref{tab:single_attr}.
-We used MagNet to generate $10K$ samples and compute the FD score.
-As the base model for MagNet is StyleGAN2, we cannot compare FID directly with our DM debiased results.
-However, we can observe that MagNet achieves similar FD scores to its baseline model and is ineffective in debiasing the three sensitive attributes: gender, race, and eyeglasses.
-However, our distribution guidance significantly improves the FD metric from the baseline DM model.

-\textbf{Qualitative evaluation.} We present qualitative results for attribute balancing with respect to \textit{gender} and \textit{eyeglasses} in Fig.~\ref{fig:single-debias}.
-We randomly sample $20$ starting noise and use individual guidance methods for debiasing.
-Without guidance, the DM mostly generates \textit{female} faces for the gender attribute.
-Sample guidance and universal guidance, although increasing the number of \textit{males}, collapses some images.
-On the other hand, Distribution guidance generates an almost equal number of males and females without affecting the generation quality.
-Moreover, the DM hardly generates images with \textit{eyeglasses} for sample and universal guidance and also without any guidance.
-Our method, on the contrary, leads to highly balanced generations.
+\textbf{Multi Class attributes.} We evaluate the efficacy of our approach in balancing multi-class attributes - \textit{age} and \textit{race} in Tab.~\ref{tab:multi_attr}.
+We use FFHQ~\cite{ffhq} dataset for both attributes and obtained annotations using pretrained models as ground truth labels are unavailable.
+For \textit{age} attribute, we use a pretrained VIT age classifier~\cite{vit-age-model} to produce $3$ classes: Young (${<20}$ yrs), Adult (${20-60}$ yrs) and Old (${>60}$ yrs).
+For \textit{race}, we use the Fairface race classifier~\cite{fairface-model} to obtain $4$ classes: White, Black, Asian, and Indian.
+Our method successfully debiases multi-class attributes and beats the random and sample guidance in all cases.